marcorpds/P1CardsGameBasicImages/README.md

 2. Higher or lower card game
 3. Similar blackjack game (2 players)

-The code features a menu to chose the game and basic text images.
+The code features a menu to choose the game and basic text images.